agarwalvipin/open_cfa/LOS/FRA/Reading 31.md

-Of course.
-As your CFA guide, let's break down Reading 31: Analyzing Statements of Cash Flows II.
-This reading builds on the mechanics you learned in Reading 30 and moves into the core analysis—how to use cash flow information to make investment decisions.

----

 ### **Reading 31: Analyzing Statements of Cash Flows II**

 While Reading 30 was about constructing the statement, Reading 31 is about deconstructing it for analysis.
 Here, we move from "how it's made" to "what it means."
 This is where you, as an analyst, add real value by interpreting the numbers to assess a company's performance, flexibility, and value.